spinnylights/vulkan-notes/vulkan_notes.md

 ### Render passes

-A _render pass_ provides a way to order access to resources in the context of a command buffer.
-Render passes are a more complicated synchronization primitive than those we've discussed so far.
-They also play a significant role in the rendering process (as you might imagine given their name).
+A _render pass_ provides a way to coordinate access to images during rendering.
+Render passes are a more complicated synchronization primitive than those we've discussed so far; they play a significant role in rendering generally (as you might imagine given their name).
 They're represented by a handle [`VkRenderPass`](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/VkRenderPass.html).

 In a sense, render passes are like an object that stores